Human immunodeficiency virus (HIV) is among the most critical sexually transmitted infections due to its

-HSV-2 infection can also increase your risk of contracting other sexually transmitted diseases (STDs), including HIV.
+HSV-2 infection can also increase your risk of contracting other sexually transmitted diseases (STD), including HIV.
 You should get tested for HSV-2 if you:

 If you are experiencing HSV-1 or HSV-2, your doctor can diagnose the infection by looking at your skin and swabbing one of the sores to test for the virus.
 In genital herpes, where symptoms are not always obvious, a blood test can determine infection.

 The most common and effective herpes STD test is a viral culture.
 A swab is used to collect a sample of crust, fluid, or skin from a lesion.
-The virus is then permitted to grow in a laboratory, generating enough genetic materials to properly test the virus.
+The virus is then permitted to grow in a laboratory, generating enough genetic materials for the virus to properly test it.

 Viral cultures are generally reliable.
-Though some false positives or false negatives do come back, the chances of this happening are slim.
+Though some false positives or false negatives come back, there is a slim chance of it happening.
 If you have active sores, it is not necessary to wait before having the test.

-In the case of HSV-2 infection, visible signs of which may not be present, a blood test may be used to detect the herpes virus.
+In HSV-2 infection, where the signs of the virus may not be present, a blood test may be used to detect the herpes virus.
 The herpes blood test searches for antibodies to the herpes virus in the blood.

 Antibodies form when your body is confronted with infection and can last for years, even your lifetime.
 The presence of antibodies means that your body has encountered the infection, either recently or sometime in the past.